HOW TO REPAIR BAD CREDIT

 The bank will keep your maximum balance at the amount of money you put down (similar to a debit card) but each month they will report to the credit bureau, which will improve your credit rating.

 Big Banks traditionally decline these types of applications, even with security unless you are new to Canada or have no prior credit history.
-So feel free to start the application process at a major bank first, and then try the list above once you have
+So feel free to start the application process at a major bank first, and then try the list above once you have been declined.

 If your credit is OK, but you are just needing an extra tradeline, you may want to consider an investment loan.
 Buying an investment (for example, a GIC) at the institution that you borrowing the money from, can increase your chances of approval.